NSCU-CSC517/LearningRails/DesignPatternsExercises/java/IteratorDesignPattern/Solution/README.md

   * `HashSet`
 * They share common `CountryIterable` interface.
 * `Iterator` can be created/accessed for each one of them.
-* They can be treated in the same way as iterabel collection of objects.
+* They can be treated in the same way as iterable collection of objects.
 * This exercise is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Iterator Design Pattern.